coderfreeze/contact-manager-app/README.md

     cd client-app
     npm start

-5. Contributions:
+## Contributions

-    Contributions are welcome!
+Contributions are welcome.
 Fork the repo and submit a pull request.

-6. License:
+## License

 This project is under the MIT license.